Paper Information

 Theorem 2 (Channel Capacity for AWGN): This is the paper’s most celebrated result, the Shannon-Hartley theorem.
 It provides an exact formula for the capacity $C$ (the maximum rate of error-free communication) of a channel with bandwidth $W$, signal power $P$, and additive white Gaussian noise of power $N$: $$ C = W \log_2 \left(1 + \frac{P}{N}\right) $$ It proves that for any transmission rate below $C$, a coding scheme exists that can achieve an arbitrarily low error frequency.

-- Theorem 3 (Channel Capacity for Arbitrary Noise): Shannon generalized the capacity concept to channels with any type of noise, not just white Gaussian noise.
+- Theorem 3 (Channel Capacity for Arbitrary Noise): Shannon generalized the capacity concept to channels with any type of noise.
 He showed that the capacity for a channel with arbitrary noise of power $N$ is bounded by the noise’s entropy power $N_1$ (a measure of its randomness).
 Critically, Shannon proved that white Gaussian noise is the worst possible type of noise for any given noise power, meaning it minimizes the channel capacity.
 This implies that systems designed to handle white Gaussian noise will perform even better against any other noise type of the same power.

 Theorem 4 (Source Coding Theorem): This theorem addresses the information source itself.
 It proves that it’s possible to encode messages from a discrete source into binary digits such that the average number of bits per source symbol approaches the source’s entropy, $H$.
 This establishes entropy as the fundamental limit of data compression.